katzwebservices/dsidxpress/readme.txt

 If you'd like to **see the plugin in action**, you can check out our [dsIDXpress demo site](http://wp.idx.diversesolutions.com/).
 If you'd like to read more or purchase this plugin, please take a look at our [dsIDXpress site](http://www.dsidxpress.com/).
 Finally, if you'd like to obtain a **demo activation key** to use this plugin on your own blog, you can request one on our ["Try It Out!"](http://www.dsidxpress.com/tryit/) page.

 *Note: If you're searching for idx press, idxpress, ds idxpress, id xpress, or id express, this is the plugin you're probably looking for.*

+== Changelog ==

+= 1.0.5.1 =

+* Fixed issue with Live Listings editor not working in Internet Explorer.
+* Added fixes to ensure better compatibility with PHP > 5.2 but < 5.3.

 == Installation ==